ciberado/iotworkshop-bridge/workshop/README.md

 az login
 ```

-* Set the a few variables
+* Set a few variables to make the commands more readable

 ```bash
 RESOURCE_GROUP_NAME=workshop-rg